 Here we introduce ab initio molecular dynamics (AIMD) simulations as a reliable and versatile tool for the quantitative and qualitative determination of the adsorption dynamics and reaction probabilities on complex surface structures.
-The hydrogen adsorption dynamics has usually been studied by performing quantum [1, 2]or classical [11-13] molecular dynamics studies on parameterized potential energy surfaces (PES) taking into account the six degrees of freedom of the diatomic molecule and keeping the substrate fixed.
+The hydrogen adsorption dynamics has usually been studied by performing quantum [1,2] or classical [11-13] molecular dynamics studies on parameterized potential energy surfaces (PES) taking into account the 6 degrees of freedom of the diatomic molecule and keeping the substrate fixed.
 However, at precovered surfaces, the energy transfer to the adsorbates can not be neglected.
 Furthermore, the increased complexity because of the additional degrees of freedoms makes any parameterization of the PES quite cumbersome if not impossible.
-These problems can be circumvented by performing AIMD simulations in which the forces necessary to integrate the classical equations of motion are calculated "on the fly" in each step by first-principles electronic structure calculations.
-So far, however, such simulations have been restricted to a small number of trajectories [14, 15] due to their high numerical effort.
+These problems can be circumvented by performing AIMD simulations in which the forces necessary to integrate the classical equations of motion are calculated "on the fly" in each step by firstprinciples electronic structure calculations.
+So far, however, such simulations have been restricted to a small number of trajectories [14,15] due to their high numerical effort.

-Because of the increase in computer power and the development of efficient algorithms it has now become possible to run a statistically meaningful number of DFTbased AIMD trajectories for the determination of reaction probabilities.
+Because of the increase in computer power and the development of efficient algorithms it has now become possible to run a statistically meaningful number of DFT-based AIMD trajectories for the determination of reaction probabilities.
 We have addressed the dissociation of H2 on clean and hydrogen-precovered Pd(111) and Pd(100) by performing DFT calculations and molecular dynamics simulations using the Vienna ab initio simulation package (VASP) [16].
-Our study which is based in total on the outcome of more than 4,000 AIMD trajectories shows clearly that H2 dissociation in a hydrogen dimer vacancy on almost hydrogen-covered Pd(111) is still possible provided the energy is sufficient to overcome the activation barrier so that there is no need to refine the traditional Langmurian picture.
+Our study, which is based in total on more than 4000 AIMD trajectories, shows clearly that H2 dissociation in a hydrogen dimer vacancy on almost hydrogen-covered Pd(111) is still possible provided the energy is sufficient to overcome the activation barrier so that there is no need to refine the traditional Langmurian picture.

-The calculations have been performed using density

-^{}New address: Institut für Werkstoffwissenschaft, Technische Universität Dresden, D-01069 Dresden, Germany functional theory (DFT).
-The exchange-correlation effects have been described within the generalized gradient approximation (GGA) using the Perdew-Wang (PW-91) [17] and the very similar PBE [18] functionals.
-The one-electron valence states were expanded in plane waves with kinetic energies up to the cutoff energy of 200 eV.
-The surface was modeled by a slab of four layers for the (111) surface and five layers for the (100) surface.
-The surface was modeled with (2×2) and (3×3) unit cells using a Monkhorst-Pack grid of $5 \times 5 \times 1$ and $3 \times 3 \times 1$ k-points, respectively.
+The calculations have been performed using DFT.
+The exchange-correlation effects have been described within the generalized gradient approximation using the Perdew-Wang (PW-91) [17] and the very similar Perdew, Burke, and Ernzerhof [18] functionals.
+The one-electron valence states were expanded in plane waves with kinetic energies up to 200 eV.
+The surface was modeled by a slab of four layers for the (111) surface and five layers for the (100) surface within (2 × 2) and (3 × 3) unit cells using a Monkhorst-Pack grid of $5 \times 5 \times 1$ and $3 \times 3 \times 1$ k-points, respectively.
 The adsorption energies are converged within 50 meV with respect to the number of layers in the slabs, the k-point sampling and the cutoff energy.